All Inclusive

 CHECKING OUT . . .

-· Exchange all currency at the resort before you leave.
-(Better exchange rate.)
+• Exchange all foreign currency at the resort or in the airport before you leave.

 EXTRA ADVICE…

-· Do not get involved with anyone selling drugs.
-Drug traps are not good!
+• Do not get involved with anyone selling drugs.

 PLEASE REVIEW ALL DOCUMENTS, PURCHASED INSURANCE PLANS AND CONTACT NUMBERS BEFORE DEPARTURE.